kinbiko/mentoring/students/javarb/sessions/2019/may/Session_33-Bowling/Session_33-Bowling-solution.md

 #### Reviewing bowling game TDD solution and and feedback

-My solution was a more difficult approach about the problem, since I was taking a string as argument and processing the provided stream by frame (2 rolls), which sometimes can be 1 roll (when strike).
+In my approach to solve the given Kata, I was taking a string as argument and processing the provided stream by frame (2 rolls), which sometimes can be 1 roll (when strike).

 To show this, an excerpt of my tests code: